thadryanjs/install-arch-on-vm/InstallVM.md

 ### Time

  Next up is time zones.
-We can see a list of the seletions using this commands.
+We can see a list of the selections using this commands.

     ls /usr/share/zoneinfo